 John D. Donahue is the Raymond Vernon Senior Lecturer in Public Policy.
-He is also Faculty Chair of the MPP Program and the SLATE Curriculum Initiative Co-Chair for Cases and Curriculum.
-His teaching, writing, and research mostly deal with public sector reform and with the distribution of public responsibilities across levels of government and sectors of the economy, including extensive work with the HKS-HBS joint degree program.
-He has written or edited twelve books, most recently The Dragon, the Eagle, and the Private Sector (with Karen Eggleston and Richard J. Zeckhauser, 2011) and Ports in a Storm (with Mark H. Moore, 2012).
+Donahue's teaching, writing, and research largely address the allocation of public responsibilities across levels of government and sectors of the economy.
+His publications include fourteen books, most recently The Dragon, the Eagle, and the Private Sector (with Karen Eggleston and Richard J. Zeckhauser, 2021).
 He served in the first Clinton Administration as an Assistant Secretary and then as Counselor to the Secretary of Labor.
 Donahue has consulted for business and governmental organizations, including the National Economic Council, the World Bank, and the RAND Corporation, and serves as a trustee or advisor to several nonprofits.
 A native of Indiana, he holds a BA from Indiana University and an MPP and PhD from Harvard.
 His leadership roles at HKS include helping to found the HKS-HBS joint degree program; launching the SLATE teaching and learning initiative in 2007; and chairing the MPP program from 2010 through 2021 and again in academic year 2023-24.